How to avoid payment defaults on purchase on account in Switzerland: Credit checks, dunning process and debt collection

 Published:

 Payment defaults are the biggest risk when buying on account — but they are calculable and avoidable.
-Swiss online shops have three levers: credit checks before purchase (via credit agencies such as CRIF or Intrum), professional dunning nach dem Schuldbetreibungs- und Konkursgesetz (SchKG) and outsourcing the risk to BNPL providers such as Klarna or CembraPay.
-The right mix of prevention and hedging depends on the default rate, cart size and customer profile.
+Swiss online stores have three levers: credit checks before purchase (via credit agencies such as CRIF or Intrum), professional dunning procedures according to the Federal Act on Debt Collection and Bankruptcy (SchKG) and outsourcing the risk to BNPL providers such as Klarna or CembraPay.
+The right mix of prevention and protection depends on the default rate, shopping cart size and customer profile.

-This guide shows you the concrete instruments for prevention and protection — from real-time credit checks in checkout to debt collection proceedings in accordance with SchKG.
+This guide shows you the concrete instruments for prevention and protection — from real-time credit checks in the checkout to debt collection proceedings according to SchKG.

-1. Why payment defaults in purchase on account are a calculable risk — not a reason to avoid it
+1. Why payment defaults in purchase on account are a calculable risk — not a reason to do without it

-Payment defaults in purchase on account typically range between 1 and 5 % in Switzerland, depending on the industry, customer profile and existing protection mechanisms.
-This sounds like little, but can become significant with high order volumes.
+Payment defaults in purchase on account in Switzerland are typically between 1 and 5 %, depending on the industry, customer profile and existing protection mechanisms.
+That sounds like little, but can become significant with high order volumes.

-Calculation example: An online shop with 1,000 orders per month at EUR 120 on account and a default rate of 3 % loses EUR 3,600 per month — or EUR 43,200 per year.
-The question is: Is this amount higher or lower than the costs of prevention (credit check) and hedging (BNPL fees)?
+Calculation example: An online store with 1’000 orders per month at EUR 120 on account and a default rate of 3 % loses EUR 3’600 per month — or EUR 43’200 per year.
+The question is: Is this amount higher or lower than the costs of prevention (credit check) and protection (BNPL fees)?

-Not offering purchase on account is therefore rarely the right solution — rather, it is a matter of managing the risk professionally.
+Therefore, not offering purchase on account is rarely the right solution — rather, it is about managing the risk professionally.

-2. Credit check before purchase: How CRIF, Intrum and Deltavista work
+2. Credit check before buying: How CRIF, Intrum and Deltavista work

 CRIF AG: The largest Swiss credit agency.
-CRIF awards a numerical score (1 to 600), which represents the likelihood of payment.
+CRIF assigns a numerical score (1 to 600) that maps the probability of payment.
 Data sources are debt collection registers, commercial registers, debt collection data and positive payment behavior.

-Intrum AG: In addition to credit checks, debt collection services are also provided.
-Intrum offers plugins for Shopware and Shopify, which enable credit checks directly in the checkout process.
+Intrum AG: In addition to credit checks, also debt collection services.
+Intrum offers plugins for Shopware and Shopify that enable credit checks directly in the checkout process.

 Dun & Bradstreet Schweiz AG: Focused on corporate creditworthiness (B2B).
 Offers the D-U-N-S score for companies.